Starkscan

 • bounded HTTP path: REST core routes are certified and best when a coding agent should stay on a fixed published route set without MCP

-• CLI path: @starkscan/cli@alpha is best for Codex, Claude Code, and local shell workflows
+• CLI path: @starkscan/cli resolves to 0.1.2 on the default npm channel and is best for Codex, Claude Code, and local shell workflows

-• MCP path: hosted MCP HTTP is beta; @starkscan/mcp@alpha is best for clients that speak the Model Context Protocol
+• MCP path: hosted MCP HTTP is still an API-key beta; @starkscan/mcp resolves to 0.1.2 for local clients that speak the Model Context Protocol

 1. Start with Agent HTTP quickstart if the agent will make direct HTTP requests